The Santa Rosa Mine

-The Santa Rosa Mine is a documented Gold and Silver producer in the historic Black Canyon Mining district of Yavapai county, Arizona.
+The Santa Rosa Mine is a documented mineral property with a history of Gold and Silver production in the historic Black Canyon Mining district of Yavapai county, Arizona.

 During production years, a large Ball-Mill and flotation mill were constructed southwest of the primary workings.

-A large wooden head-frame equipped with rail, two ore cars and a power hoist with a 15 H.P Fairbanks-Morse Engine was also recorded as company assets in 1935.
+A large wooden head-frame equipped with rail, two ore cars and a power hoist with a 15 H.P Fairbanks-Morse Engine were also recorded as company assets in 1935.

 An old steel water tank, ore rails, ball-mill foundations and numerous relics from past production, rest near the mine.

-Primary workings are accessible by the large open-stoped shaft entrance.
-The entrance was stoped 18'feet wide by 10' foot deep in a "glory hole style" epithermal deposit.
+- Primary workings are accessible by the large open-stope shaft entrance.
+The entrance was cut 18'feet wide by 10' foot deep in a "glory hole style" epithermal deposit.

 From the 10'foot level, a 300' foot drift extends 90 degrees into the hillside, while the incline shaft continues downward at 35 degrees to the 100' foot and 150' foot levels, each with significant drifting.

 Steel ore rail and water pipe are visibly emanating from the inclined shaft portal, small portions of overburden require removal for further access and development of the deeper workings.